 For example, let’s say you filter and watch 10 playbacks of your users browsing your webshop (let’s suppose you are interested in the searching part right now).
 8 of them had problems with the search field because it was too short.
 With the current features of Google Analytics, you could probably never clarify this problem.

-It’s not an enormous problem to solve, but it can increase your sales funnel by improving your conversion rate, which will eventually result in more income.
-(If they leave before even reaching the second section of the funnel, you are losing them way before you should.)
+It’s not an enormous problem to solve, but it can increase your sales funnel by improving your conversion rate, which will eventually result in the increase in your income.
+(If they leave before even reaching the second section of the funnel, you will lose them inevitably.)

 Dashboard for the fans of numbers:

-Don’t be sad, besides the aforesaid features, these tools often offer statistical data too.
+Don’t be sad, besides the aforesaid features, these tools often offer statistical data, too.
 The most important numbers are shown in a digestible way so that everybody can observe them.
-Seeing these data on one page makes it easier to visualize them without having to click between several pages.
+Seeing these data on one page makes it easier to visualize them without clicking between several pages.